soarlab/soarlab.github.io/_publications/2016_nfm_hlr.md

 ---
 ### Acknowledgements

+We thank Adrian Sampson for his feedback and for helping out with benchmark selection, and Akash Lal for helping out with Houdini.
 This work was supported in part by NSF award CCF 1255776 and SRC contract 2013-TJ-2426.